MechanicalRabbit/DataKnots.jl/doc/src/scrap.md

 is a strongly-typed set of named, perhaps interrelated and self-referential vectorized tuples.
 A `Combinator` is a variable-free algebraic expression that transforms one DataKnot to another.

+Many modern query libraries express queries using bound variables and lambda functions.
+By contrast, DataKnots provides an algebraic system for construting query pipelines.

+DataKnots provies a rich pipeline algebra which does not rely upon lambda functions or bound variables.

+DataKnots can be adapted to a specific domain by expressing domain-specific concepts as new primitives and combinators.
+These pipelines can then be remixed, reducing complex expressions into readable prose.

+By expressing domain-specific concepts as new primitives and combinators, DataKnots permits complexity to be encapsulated and easily mixed.